-Last week Matt caught up with Joe Natoli, best known around these parts as instructor of the very popular UX Fundamentals online course.
-They spoke UX strategy, careers, success, mistakes, and a bunch of other stuff.
+Last week we caught up with Joe Natoli, best known around these parts as instructor of the very popular UX Fundamentals online course.
+We spoke about UX strategy, careers, success, mistakes, and a bunch of other stuff.

 You can listen to this episode directly in your browser—just click the “play” button:

 Matt: Welcome to the UX Mastery podcast.
 I have with me Joe Natoli, welcome Joe.

 Joe: Thank you for having me Matthew, I appreciate it.